 Founded in 2014, WaveOptics makes waveguide optics, micro projectors, and full AR modules.
 Its waveguide tech can be found in many AR headsets such as Rokid’s Project Aurora headset, which includes WaveOptics chassis and optical modules.

-More recently, WaveOptics showed off prescription waveguide lenses built in partnership with Luxexcel, a UK-based 3D printing company focused on transparent materials.
+More recently, WaveOptics showed off prescription waveguide lenses built in partnership with Luxexcel, a Belgium-based 3D printing company focused on transparent materials.

 A Snap spokesperson confirmed that WaveOptics will both continue operations to supply other companies with its tech whilst working with Snap on custom AR optics.